Catherington Lith

 Some of the tree sculptures hidden around the lith

 Whilst the grown ups admire the bluebells, wood anemone and other flowers that grow in this little woodland in spring, children can be kept entertained as they look out for the exquisite tree carvings hidden throughout this walk.
-The route will also take you virtually through the Farmer inn, so it would be a shame not to stop!
-Just down the road is a lovely play area that we have taken the children too since they were tiny.
+The route will also take you virtually through the Farmer Inn, so it would be a shame not to stop!
+Just down the road is a lovely play area that we have taken the children to since they were tiny.

 The Route